 It’s not good for everyone.
 Sure, if you’re only interest is to make sure the dollars come flying in, there’s no issue.
 However, for the fans and the players who take the game seriously because of the love of the game, it’s a big deal.
 The players – the real players – know that cheating doesn’t make an athlete a better competitor.
 Some in the MLB, such as Aaron Judge, believe the Astros should be stripped of their 2017 World Series Win.

-Nick Markakis of the Atlanta Braves is another player – one of plenty more – who wants to see the league hold individual players accountable for their actions.
-He told reporters, “[The Astros are] going to be able to go out there and compete with no ramifications, which is wrong and I think the commissioner handled it the wrong way.”
+Nick Markakis of the Atlanta Braves is another player who has verbally taken on the Astros – one of plenty more – who wants to see the league hold individual players accountable for their actions.
+Markakis told reporters, “The Astros are going to be able to go out there and compete with no ramifications, which is wrong and I think the commissioner handled it the wrong way.”
 He also suggested that, if the league isn’t willing to hand down punishments, some league players are ready to take matters into their own hands.

 A familiar MLB face is giving rookies with the Seattle Mariners a little bit of a hard time.
 Ichiro Suzuki showed up to give some assistance to the team’s spring training, and he is just as good as ever.
 Ichiro is on hand as an instructor and is popping balls all over the place, keeping players on their toes as they try to field his hits.
 With a little bit of luck, some of his talent might rub off on the team.